Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Note: We found the first TextBox object, probably with the name: SID, found in Ctl Control.
-Since all the TextBoxes need the same Property settings, their names (like Quantity or UnitPriceare) are not important here.
+Note: We found the first TextBox object, probably with the name: SID, found in the Ctl Control.
+Since all the TextBoxes need the same Property settings, their names (like Quantity or UnitPrice) are not important here.
 We only need to make sure that it is a TextBox.

-In the next step, the Form object Me is passed to the TBox.fm Property of myClass1 Class.
-The current TextBox object in Ctl is passed to the TBox.Tx Property of the myClass1 Class's first Instance.
+In the next step, we assign the Form object Me to the TBox.Fm property of the myClass1 Class, and the current TextBox control (Ctl) to the TBox.Tx property of the same Class instance.

-The best option is to save the current instance of myClass1 Class in the Collection Object that we already Instantiated in memory, the next statement Col.Add TBox does that.
-Using a Key value is not mandatory for Collection Object members.
+The best way to manage the current instance of the myClass1 Class is to store it in the Collection object that we already instantiated in memory.
+The statement Col.Add TBox takes care of this.
+Using a Key value for Collection members is optional, and in this case, unnecessary.

 Save and Close the Form Form1_myClass.